Larry Yung: Cultural revolution

 When the Cultural Revolution started, because of his capitalist background, Rong Yiren was exiled to Liangshan, in Sichuan, in 1966.
 After the turbulent years, he became associated with Deng Xiaoping and was later appointed vice-president of the People's Republic of China.
-His family's ties to the Communist Party of China earned him the nickname "the Red Capitalist."
+His family's ties to the Chinese Communist Party earned him the nickname "the Red Capitalist."
 With the support of the Chinese government and its capital, son Larry moved to Hong Kong and started businesses with the Chinese government as major shareholder, becoming wealthy in the process.

 CITIC Pacific

 In 1990, Yung became chairman of CITIC Pacific, an arm of his father's company CITIC Group.
 He continued his work at the company until the Foreign exchange losses controversy led to his resignation on 8 April 2009.

 Recent ventures

 In 2007, Yung was reported to have joined the ranks of real estate speculators in Shanghai with an investment of more than one billion RMB.
 In 2009, having left CITIC, he established Yung's Enterprise Holdings to pursue this line of business.